 7. Power Outages

 As the nutrients supply in a hydroponic garden is powered by electricity, an outage could be detrimental to the garden.
 If an outage occurs, and lasts for a considerable period of time, the plants may die out if a supplementary system of nutrition is not implemented.

-8. Have the Right Knowledge
+8. Insufficient Knowledge

-The hydroponic technique is intriguing, however there are several dangers in setting up a hydroponic garden without the right knowledge.
+The hydroponic technique is intriguing.
+However, there are several dangers in setting up a hydroponic garden without the right knowledge.
 Since electricity is involved, the problems may get compounded.
 If you are planning to have a hydroponically powered garden, you need to do a lot of research first.

 If you are creating a hydroponic garden for the first time, consider touring other existing gardens.
 This may help give you some ideas for your garden.
 You could also consider enlisting a professional gardening company to build the start of your garden.

 When you're ready to get gardening, check out our piece on Building a Hydroponics System.